Fiserv/exchange/docs/getting-started/getting-started-funding.md

   ]
 }
 ```
-The settlement that will generate from this instruction will be a Net settlement of 84.50 to the submerchant
+The settlement that will generate from this instruction will be a settlement of $84.50 to the submerchant, and $15.50 to the Aggregator

 #### Billing